jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ### Version 0.7.0 - TBA
 - New Feature: BBoxDB can now be started in foreground
 - New Feature: BBoxDB can now be run in a Docker container
+- New Feature: Added the write ahead log
 - Improvement: Updated dependencies (snakeyaml 1.19 -> 1.20, mockito 2.15 -> 2.18)
 - Bugfix: Fixed NPE in dynamic grid space partitioner
 - Bugfix: Fixed several bugs in the dynamic grid space partitioner